easinsyed/FluoroImageProcessingAndAnalysis/README.md

 Contributing
 We welcome contributions!
 If you have a script, improvement, or bug fix, please feel free to fork the repository and submit a pull request.

-Acknowledgments
+Acknowledgements
-This repositroy wouldn't be possible without the Lécuyer Lab and the Institut de recherches cliniques de Montréal (IRCM)
+This repository wouldn't be possible without the Lécuyer Lab and the Institut de recherches cliniques de Montréal (IRCM)